OBS Board Of Directors

 As the Head of Information, Matt Mason and his team are responsible for providing broadcasters with a variety of Games-related information leading up to and during the Games.
 This is done through a variety of multimedia services including the OBS website, the OBS Video Library and various broadcast publications designed to properly explain the OBS production, technical and operation plans for each Olympic Games.
 He is also responsible for overseeing the 24-hour Games-time Olympic News Channel.
 The Sochi Games marked his ninth Olympic Games working with the Host Broadcaster, his fourth in his current role.
 His Olympic career dates back to the 1996 Atlanta Olympic Games where he first served as Manager of Publications for the Host Broadcaster, Atlanta Olympic Broadcasting.
 Prior to his Olympic career, Matt spent timing time working for Coca-Cola in Atlanta as a Senior Marketing Editor and at Host Communications in Lexington, Kentucky as an Associate Editor.

-Alessandro Spegno, Support Services and Logistics Director
+Alessandro Spegno, Director of Support Services and Logistics

 Alessandro Spegno manages the different logistics requirements for OBS personnel leading up to and during the Games.
 This includes overseeing the functional areas of Transport, Accommodation, Accreditation, Logistics and Uniforms for OBS personnel and working closely with the corresponding departments within the Organising Committee to ensure these services are delivered properly to OBS and the RHBs.
 He has been responsible for different Logistics related areas for the Host Broadcaster during the last six Olympic Games, starting as Transport Manager in Torino to become OBS Support Services and Logistics Director, his current position.
 He has been involved in different organisational areas for major worldwide Corporate and Marketing events prior to his work with the Host Broadcasters for the Games.

-Jose Acosta, Manager of Corporate Finance and Administration
+Jose Acosta, Director of Corporate Finance

-In his role as OBS Manager of Finance and Administration, Jose Acosta is in charge of the general accounting and administration of OBS, as well as for the compliance with local and statutory regulations and taxation procedures.
+In his role as OBS Director of Corporate Finance, Jose Acosta is in charge of the general accounting and administration of OBS, as well as for the compliance with local and statutory regulations and taxation procedures.
 He also reports to the IOC OBS financial activity for consolidation.
 In addition, Jose manages the Asset Management Team that provides the company with internal controls and inventory processes for the protection of the assets.
 Jose joined OBS in 2005 and had his first Olympic experience in Torino 2006.
 His previous experience has always been in the Financial area, as Accounting Manager, Financial Controller or Financial Director in multinational companies from different sectors, retail, travel & entertainment and the equipment rental industry, companies such as First Choice Holidays, Seagram and Hertz.